TheJacksonLaboratory/Cellos/README.md

       PYTHONPATH=~/anaconda3.1/envs/organoid/bin/python bash stitch_well.sh -r (add row number here) -c (add column number here) -f ../../config.example.cfg (when you want to process one well)
 	  PYTHONPATH=~/anaconda3.1/envs/organoid/bin/python bash process_plate.sh -f ../../config.example.cfg (when you want to run multiple wells at the same time)

-+ The process for running organizing images and organoids segmentation steps:
++ The process for running nuclei segmentation steps:

       cd scripts/process_cells/
       PYTHONPATH=~/anaconda3.1/envs/organoid/bin/python bash cells_seg_well.sh -r (add row number here) -c (add column number here) -f ../../config.example.cfg (when you want to process one well)
 	  PYTHONPATH=~/anaconda3.1/envs/organoid/bin/python bash cells_process_plate.sh -f ../../config.example.cfg (when you want to run multiple wells at the same time)

+## Demo

+### Usage
+We have made an example dataset with one well data publicly available, the folder consists of images and .xml (metadata) file, and can be downloaded from: https://figshare.com/articles/dataset/cellos_data_zip/21992234 Once downloaded, it can be used as input example into the pipeline.
+The well row number=3 and column number=7.
+The image has 3 channels, channel1=EGFP, channel2=mCherry and channel3=brightfield.

 > *Note*: you have to edit the config file to your needs.
 >